aklivity/zilla/examples/http.kafka.sasl.scram/README.md

-# http.kafka.oneway.sasl.scram
+# http.kafka.sasl.scram
-Listens on http port `8080` or https port `9090` and will produce messages to the `events` topic in SASL/SCRAM enabled Kafka, synchronously.
+Listens on http port `8080` or https port `9090` and will produce messages to the `events` topic in `SASL/SCRAM` enabled Kafka, synchronously.

 ### Requirements
 - Docker 20.10+